XDR provides cross-layered threat detection and response.

 Difficulty doing investigations

 Faced with many logs and alerts but no clear indicators, it’s difficult to know what to look for.
-If you find an issue or a threat, it’s hard to map out its path and impact across the organisation.
+If you find an issue or a threat, it’s hard to map out its path and impact across the organization.
 Performing an investigation can be a time-consuming, manual effort, if there are even the resources to do it.
 XDR automates processes by eliminating manual steps and provides rich data and tools for analysis that would be impossible otherwise.
 Consider, for example, automated root cause analysis, in which an analyst can clearly see the timeline and attack path (that may cross email, endpoints, servers, cloud and network) and dive down to assess each step of the attack in order to enact the necessary response.

 And ultimately … slow detection and response times

 The result of the challenges mentioned is that threats go undetected for too long, subsequently increasing the response time, which raises the risk and consequence of an attack.
 Cross-layered detection and response ultimately leads to much needed improvements in threat detection rates and response times.
-Increasingly, mean-time-to-detect (MTTD) and mean-time-to-respond (MTTR) are measured and monitored as key performance metrics for security organisations.
+Increasingly, mean-time-to-detect (MTTD) and mean-time-to-respond (MTTR) are measured and monitored as key performance metrics for security organizations.
 Likewise, solution value and investments are evaluated in terms of how they drive these metrics and thus reduce the enterprise’s business risks.

 XDR provides the evolution of detection and response beyond the current point-solution, single-vector approach.

 Clearly, endpoint detection and response (EDR) has been enormously valuable.
 However, despite the depth of its capability, EDR is ultimately restricted because it can only look at managed endpoints.
 This limits the scope of threats that can be detected as well as the view of who and what is affected and thus, how best to respond.